General linear group: Full linear monoid

-The Full Linear Monoid, derived upon removal of the determinant's non-zero restriction, forms an algebraic structure akin to a monoid, often referred to as the full linear monoid or occasionally as the full linear semigroup or general linear monoid.
-Notably, it constitutes a regular semigroup.

 If one removes the restriction of the determinant being non-zero, the resulting algebraic structure is a monoid, usually called the full linear monoid, but occasionally also full linear semigroup, general linear monoid etc. It is actually a regular semigroup.

 Infinite general linear group

-The infinite general linear group or stable general linear group is the direct limit of the inclusions $\operatorname{GL}(n,F)\to \operatorname{GL}(n+1,F)$ as the upper left block matrix.
+The infinite general linear group or stable general linear group is the direct limit of the inclusions $\operatorname{GL}(n,F)\to \operatorname{GL}(n+1,F)$ as block diagonal matrices with an added $1$ entry in the lower right.
 It is denoted by either $\operatorname{GL}(F)$ or $\operatorname{GL}(\infty,F)$, and can also be interpreted as invertible infinite matrices which differ from the identity matrix in only finitely many places.

 It is used in algebraic K-theory to define K_{1}, and over the reals has a well-understood topology, thanks to Bott periodicity.

 It should not be confused with the space of (bounded) invertible operators on a Hilbert space, which is a larger group, and topologically much simpler, namely contractible - see Kuiper's theorem.